Taliban propaganda: Effectiveness

 The Taliban know how to take advantage of Western media outlets.
 For instance, on Aug.
 18, the Taliban ambushed a French patrol about 30 miles from the Afghan capital, an attack that left 10 soldiers dead.
 Several weeks later, militants involved in the attack appeared in a glossy, eight-page magazine spread in Paris-Match, a leading French newsweekly, flaunting the weapons, uniforms and personal effects of the dead soldiers.
 Back in France, support for the war dropped to a new low.
 Defense Minister Herve Morin noted that the Taliban "understood that public opinion is probably the Achilles' heel" of the international community.

 Structure

-Along with four regional commands, the Afghan Taliban have 10 committees which address specific issues.
-Some of the members of the committees are also members of the Quetta Shura.
-One of these committees - Culture and Information - deals with Taliban propaganda.
-This committee is led by Amir Khan Muttaqi.